Vincent0103/etch-a-sketch/README.md

 - Add ability for drawing with rainbow colors via the rainbow mode button
 - improved ui with much better and attracting look
 - Fix viewport and extend up to 560px gridContainer length
+- Fix drawing glitch when cursor goes out of the gridContainer